 Mia readied her Psynergy just in case she was needed to attack the assailants, but the two men who stepped out of the boat surprised her.

 There was a man with blue hair not entirely unlike her own with a muscular build and golden eyes.
 The man next to him was almost equal in stature and size, but he had brown hair that flowed down his back in a ponytail.
-The brunet wore a green cape wrapped around his neck and she had to admit they looked awfully familiar.
+The brunet wore a green cape wrapped around his neck and she had to admit they looked awfully familiar, though they looked...awfully filthy.

 They both stepped towards her, the brunet first, and the guard stood in front of Mia as if protecting her.

-"Not another step, you two!" he threatened, unsheathing his sword and holding it behind his head.
+"Not another step, heathens!" he threatened, unsheathing his sword and pointing it at the two.

 "Wait!"
 Mia cried, stepping in front of the guard.
 "I...I feel like I know you from somewhere," she confessed, her eyes searching the brunet's brown eyes for answers.
 She found none, but then the blue-haired man behind him spoke.